The Justin Fields era is underway for the Chicago Bears.

 The OSU product ran a faster time than all of these current NFL quarterbacks: Marcus Mariota (4.52), Russell Wilson (4.53), Cam Newton (4.59) and Deshaun Watson (4.66).

-The Bears QB could wind up with the next MVP or Super Bowl-winning quarterback considering he can run faster than some running backs.
-Whatever Fields was doing to work on his speed last offseason paid off big time.
+The Bears QB could wind up the next MVP or Super Bowl-winning quarterback considering he can run faster than some running backs.
+Whatever Fields was doing to work on his speed before the draft paid off big time.
+Now, he has to prove it on the field.